Interesting Facts and History

 1994 - Gambling magnate Sol Kerzner purchased the 1,150-room Paradise Island Resort out of bankruptcy for $125 million.

 1996 - After major re-development, expansion and rechristened, Atlantis Resort Paradise Island opened its doors.

-Nassau - Nassau (named after the newly crowned king, William III, who hailed from the Dutch house of Orange-Nassau) is rebuilt on the location of the destroyed fort Charles Town.
+Nassau - Nassau (named after the newly crowned king, William III, who hailed from the Dutch House of Orange-Nassau) is rebuilt on the location of the destroyed fort Charles Town.

-Proprietors of Carolina - group of English aristocrats including the Earl of Clarendon, the Duke of Albemarle, Lord Craven, Lord Berkeley, Lord Ashley, Sir George Carteret, Sir William Berkeley and Sir John Colleton.
+Proprietors of Carolina - a group of English aristocrats including the Earl of Clarendon, the Duke of Albemarle, Lord Craven, Lord Berkeley, Lord Ashley, Sir George Carteret, Sir William Berkeley and Sir John Colleton.